-We currently derive our revenues from our cancer diagnostic assays conducted in our CLIA-certified, CAP accredited, and state-licensed laboratory.
+We currently derive our revenues from our diagnostic assays conducted in our CLIA-certified, CAP accredited, and state-licensed laboratory.
 We do not have any clinical reference laboratory facilities other than our facility in San Diego, California.
-Our facilities and equipment could be harmed or rendered inoperable by natural or man-made disasters, including fire, earthquake, flooding and power outages, which may render it difficult or impossible for us to perform our diagnostic assays for some period of time.
-The inability to perform our current assays and our planned future assays or the backlog of assays that could develop if our facility is inoperable for even a short period of time may result in the loss of customers or harm to our reputation or relationships with scientific or clinical collaborators, and we may be unable to regain those customers or repair our reputation in the future.
-Furthermore, our facilities and the equipment we use to perform our research and development work could be costly and time-consuming to repair or replace.
+Our facilities and equipment could be harmed or rendered inoperable by natural or man-made disasters, including fire, earthquake, flooding and power outages, which may render it difficult or impossible for us to sell our products or perform our diagnostic assays for some period of time.
+The inability to sell our current or planned future products, or to perform our current assays and our planned future assays, or the backlog of assays that could develop if our facility is inoperable for even a short period of time, may result in the loss of customers or harm to our reputation or relationships with scientific or clinical collaborators, and we may be unable to regain those customers or repair our reputation in the future.
+Furthermore, our facilities and the equipment we use to perform our research and development work could be costly and timeconsuming to repair or replace.

-The San Diego area has recently experienced serious fires and power outages, and is considered to lie in an area with earthquake risk.
+The San Diego area has recently experienced serious fires and power outages and is considered to lie in an area with earthquake risk.